- Find a Trail

 - Get Involved

-Explore the best rated trails in Mount Juliet, TN.
-Whether you're looking for an easy walking trail or a bike trail like the Mill Creek Greenway (TN) and Cumberland River Greenway.
-With more than 22 trails covering 87 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Mount Juliet, TN, whether you're looking for an easy walking trail or a bike trail like the Mill Creek Greenway (TN) and Murfreesboro's Stones River Greenway System .
+With more than 22 trails covering 91 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 We rode this trail in May 2023.
 We accessed the northwest end of the trail via Freeland Station Road.
 It appears that the trail continues past this point but it is not shown on the map.
 We followed the trail northeast, east and southeast towards downtown Nashville.
 After a few miles we passed several homeless encampments in the wooded areas.
 When we reached the downtown area near 2nd St and Cement Plant Road we were met with construction debris.
 We found no clear description of where we were, where we might go and what we might see.
 We returned to the trailhead.